mulesoft-assets/template-sfdc2wdayf-account2prospect-migration/README.md

 <!-- Use Case (start) -->
 As an admin I want to migrate Accounts from Salesforce to Workday as Prospects.

-This template serves as a foundation for the process of migrating accounts from Salesforce, being able to specify the filtering criteria and desired behavior when an account already exists in Workday as Prospect.
+This template helps you migrate accounts from Salesforce and specify the filtering criteria and desired behavior when an account already exists in Workday as a prospect.

-As implemented, this template leverages the Mule batch module.
+This template leverages the Mule batch module.
 The batch job is divided into *Process* and *On Complete* stages.

-Firstly the template queries all the existing Accounts at Salesforce that match the filtering criteria (in this case being a Prospect Account).
+The template queries all the existing accounts in Salesforce that match the filtering criteria (in this case being a Prospect Account).
 In the *Process* stage, the template queries the Workday for already existing prospects based on the Salesforce IDs retrieved before the batch processing.
 The accounts get inserted or updated in the Workday system based on the results of these queries.
-Lastly, the information about the migration results is sent to pre-configured e-mail recipient and output to the console as well.
+Lastly, the information about the migration results is sent to preconfigured email recipient and output to the console as well.
 <!-- Use Case (end) -->

 # Considerations